hostoftheshell/darkness/plugins/page-scroll-to-id/readme.txt

 == Upgrade Notice ==

+= 1.6.9 =

+Added warning message in plugin settings when the selector option value lacks quotes, fixed Uncaught TypeError of undefined data when actual page is inside an iframe, Extended "Prevent other scripts from handling plugin’s links" option, updated help.

+= 1.6.8 =

+Fixed PHP notice/warning regarding contextual_help, added new option 'Encode unicode characters on links URL', added support for newer jQuery versions (3.x) and the upcoming WordPress 5.6.

+= 1.6.7 =

+Fixed issue with links having meta characters in URL, extended the default excluded selectors, fixed issue with TwentyTwenty theme smooth scrolling.

+= 1.6.6 =

+Fixed dynamic elements would not work automatically, fixed some links would not get highlighted when using full URLs.

+= 1.6.5 =

+Added "Page scroll to id target" block and new features for Gutenberg block editor, added exclude selectors option, added new offset options, fixed various issues and bugs.

 = 1.6.4 =

 Fixed a minor bug affecting the "Prevent other scripts from handling plugin's links" option.